jessicaliu06/Finch.jl/docs/src/docs/sparse_utils.md

 ## Fill Values

 Finch tensors support an arbitrary "background" value for sparse arrays.
 While most arrays use `0` as the background value, this is not always the case.
 For example, a sparse array of `Int` might use `typemin(Int)` as the background value.
-The `default` function returns the background value of a tensor.
+The `get_fill_value` function returns the background value of a tensor.
 If you ever want to change the background value of an existing array, you can use the `set_fill_value!` function.
 The `countstored` function returns the number of stored elements in a tensor, and calling `pattern!` on a tensor returns tensor which is true whereever the original tensor stores a value.
 Note that countstored doesn't always return the number of non-zero elements in a tensor, as it counts the number of stored elements, and stored elements may include the background value.
 You can call `dropfills!` to remove explicitly stored background values from a tensor.

 ```jldoctest example1; setup = :(using Finch)
 julia> A = fsparse([1, 1, 2, 3], [2, 4, 5, 6], [1.0, 2.0, 3.0])